CliMA/CloudMicrophysics.jl/docs/src/IceNucleationParcel0D.md

 ## Supported size distributions
-Currently the parcel model supports monodisperse and gamma size distributions of cloud droplets and ice crystals, and solves prognostic equations for the cloud water and cloud ice specific humidities ``q_l``, ``q_i`` and number concentrations ``N_l``, ``N_i``.
+Currently the parcel model supports monodisperse and gamma size distributions of cloud droplets and ice crystals, and solves prognostic equations for the cloud water and cloud ice specific contents ``q_l``, ``q_i`` and number concentrations ``N_l``, ``N_i``.

 For a monodisperse size distribution of cloud droplets or ice crystals